zealsprince/lc-locker/README.md

 - The locker can not be killed/destroyed by regular means
 - The locker can kill enemies while chasing
 - The locker can crush and destroy doors while chasing
+- The locker can crush and destroy turrets while chasing
+- The locker explodes mines it runs over while chasing
 - Crashing two lockers together will cause an explosion
 - The locker has a chance to reactivate after a chase and close in on the closest player - the chance of this happening is 50% by default and can be configured